vault27/Foundation/paloalto.md

 - Then Security Policy is checked
 - It is best practice to use zones in all security rules and leveraging a clear naming convention
 - Policy check relies on pre-NAT IP addresses
-- Zone protection profile, flood protection: syn(random early drop - drops random syn packets, syn cookies - are always on) icmp, icmpv6, other ip, udp; reconnaissance - port scan, host sweep.
-All thresholds here are aggregate for all zone. + there is packet based protection.
-Then we apply it in zone configuration, usually for outside zone
+- Zone protection profile, usually for outside zone

-Zone protection profile
+### Zone protection profile

+There are 5 sections in a profile:

 - Flood protection
 - Reconnaissance protection - port scans
 - Packet based attack protection - check packet headers and drop undesirable
 - Protocol protection - non-IP protocol-based attacks - block or allow non-IP protocols between security zones on a Layer 2 VLAN or on a virtual wire, or between interfaces within a single zone on a Layer 2 VLAN (Layer 3 interfaces and zones drop non-IP protocols so non-IP Protocol Protection doesn’t apply) - block is based on Ethertype field in Ethernet frame
-- Ethernet SGT protection - droop traffic based on Security Group Tag (SGT) in Ethernet frame, when your firewall is part of a Cisco TrustSec network
+- Ethernet SGT protection - drop traffic based on Security Group Tag (SGT) in Ethernet frame, when your firewall is part of a Cisco TrustSec network - you configure which tags to drop

 Floods:

+- The firewall measures the aggregate amount of each flood type entering the zone in new connections per second (CPS) and compares the totals to the thresholds you configure in the Zone Protection profile
+- For each flood type, you set three thresholds for new CPS entering the zone
+- You can set a drop Action for SYN floods: Random Early Drop (RED) - simple Drop basically or SYN cookies
-- Protects from floods: SYN, ICMP, ICMPv6, UDP, and other IP flood attacks
+- 5 Flood types configurable: SYN, ICMP, ICMPv6, UDP, and other IP flood attacks
 - Configure thresholds in CPS:
     - Alarm Rate - 15-20 % above normal CPS
     - Activate - start dropping
     - Maximum - 80-90 % load
 - Random Early Drop (RED, also known as Random Early Detection) used for all floods
 - For SYN - SYN Cookies can be used besides RED
+- SYN Cookies — Causes the firewall to act like a proxy, intercept the SYN, generate a cookie on behalf of the server to which the SYN was directed, and send a SYN-ACK with the cookie to the original source.
+Only when the source returns an ACK with the cookie to the firewall does the firewall consider the source valid and forward the SYN to the server.
+This is the preferred Action
+- Random Early Drop drops traffic randomly, so RED may affect legitimate traffic
+- SYN Cookies is more resource-intensive
+- Monitor the firewall, and if SYN Cookies consumes too many resources, switch to RED

 ## Interfaces